oldmill1/squire/README.md

 - Type characters directly into the document
 - Press `Enter` to create new lines
 - Use `Backspace` to delete characters
-- Press `Escape` to return to script mode
+- Press `Escape` to return to normal mode

 When in interactive mode, the editor has typewriter mode, something you'll find only on desktop-class editors previously.